 - [OPTIONAL] ML Model target period: indicates time interval [start, end] for which ML model for the Analytics is requested.
 The time interval is expressed with actual start time and actual end time (e.g. via UTC time).

 - A Notification Target Address (+ Notification Correlation ID) as defined in TS 23.502 [3] clause 4.15.1, allowing to correlate notifications received from the ML model provider NWDAF with this subscription.

+- [OPTIONAL] Subscription Correlation ID (for modification of an existing ML model subscription).

+- [OPTIONAL] Expiry time.